nidza07/nidza07.github.io/QC-docs/general usage.md

 ### Save history in a file
 This option will let you save your entire history to a TXT file.
 It will open the standard save as dialog, allowing you to choose the location and type the name.

-//Todo: Report a bug with  this feature, no EXT since V3.

 ### Save current view in a file
 This option will  let you save only one view of the history to a file.
 The currently focused view will be saved.
 Very useful if you only want to save a discussion or game messages!
 For more information on what are the views and how to use them, check the [Views section](#history-views-and-channels).